knightsUCF/City-Builder-Architects-Production/README.md

 # City-Builder-Architects-Production

+When you have tall skyscrapers, have the clouds move through them.

 Like players often say, once you build everything in a city builder there is nothing to do and the game gets boring.
 Well, be a completely different game than this.
 Focus on involved social simulation, worker sim management like Tamagotchi, and multiplayer.

 Perhaps even create a feature where you can place a swimming pool on top of a building.